dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/docs/setup-and-commands.md

 ## Setup

 Once Dabbu is started for the first time, it will ask you for a server URL.
-Please enter `https://dabbu-server.herokuapp.com`.
+There is a server hosted on Heroku (`https://dabbu-server.herokuapp.com`), which is free to use.
+But it is recommended to setup and run the server on your own machine if you can.
+Instructions to do that are given [here](https://github.com/dabbu-knowledge-platform/files-api-server/blob/develop/docs/running-the-server.md).

+If you decide to use the free server, enter `https://dabbu-server.herokuapp.com` as the server URL.
+If you decide to set it up on your own machine, enter `http://localhost:<PORT NUMBER>` as the server URL, where `<PORT NUMBER>` is the port the server is running on (printed out when the server starts).

 Then, Dabbu will ask you to setup your first 'drive'.
 A drive is just like a usb drive attached to your computer - `c:`, `d:`, `e:`, etc - but instead of showing files from the USB drive, it shows you files and folders from a certain provider (Gmail, Google Drive, OneDrive, ...).
 Follow the instructions Dabbu shows you to setup the drive.